 What does it mean Dosha?

-Each of us has a different metabolism and responses to food and environment.
+What are the Doshas?
+Each of us has a different metabolism and responses to food and the environment.
 The physical universe is formed by four primary states of matter.
 Solid, liquid, transformation and movement, which exist in the fifth state of space.
-In Ayurveda there are three basic constitutional types (doshas) that when combined create seven possible ones, which are in constant play with each other’s.
+In Ayurveda, there are three basic constitutional types (doshas).
+When combined they create seven possible types, which are in constant play with each other.

 Our constitution is fixed at the moment of conception (Prakriti), our goal for health.
 When is out of balance can varies from our current constitution (Vikruti).